Filipino Technopreneur Named as Eisenhower Fellowships Douglas Dillon Named Fellow

 Quoting her very words, “My very own Eisenhower Fellowships pin.
 It started with a key to the Eisenhower Fellowships door as a symbol of fellowship for life and now we have our pin with the symbols for book for knowledge, torch for enlightenment and olive branch for peace.
 The real work is about to begin.”

-For other awards and recipients, the EF website has already published them through this link.
+For other awards and recipients, the EF website has already published them on their list of Sponsored Fellowships.